ElkonLab/scGWAS/vignettes/all.md

 # Step 1: Identification of connections between developmental trajectories and traits

+This step is for the identification of connections between developmental trajectories and traits.
+For this example, we assess the association between the trajectory of pancreas development and the trait of risk for type 2 diabetes (T2D).

 ## 1a.
 Converting GWAS variant scores into gene-trait association scores

 This is performed using MAGMA gene analysis.
 We provide example output